-The Professional Indemnity cover outlined in the clauses above shall offer levels and limits of cover as required by the FCA or other applicable prevailing regulatory body; and shall apply to all instances involving General Insurance Business conducted through the Agencies held by the Company and facilitated by any of the Source Software systems.
+The Professional Indemnity cover outlined in the clauses above shall offer levels and limits of cover as required by the FCA or other applicable prevailing regulatory body; and shall apply to all instances involving General Insurance Business conducted through the Agencies held by the Company and facilitated by any of Source Insurance Limited’s software systems.

 14.1.
 Without affecting or restricting the general powers of the Company, these Terms may be terminated at any time by either party after 14 days written notice to the other party so that no new Business shall be placed with or accepted by the Company.

 14.2.
 These Terms may be terminated by the Company with immediate effect so that no new Business shall be placed with or accepted by the Company, and without liability on the Company’s part, by written notice to such effect to the Intermediary on the occurrence of any one or more of the following: